TN 6 (12-22)

 Excluded medical sources of evidence should place the written statement of exclusion after the barcode page, but before the first page of evidence.

-C. Unclear or incomplete written statements of exclusion
+D. Unclear or incomplete written statements of exclusion

 If a written statement of exclusion does not include information that allows an adjudicator to determine whether a good cause exception(s) may apply, the adjudicator should contact the excluded medical source of evidence for clarification or additional information.
-See DI 22505.008 for instructions on developing supplemental evidence.

 1. Certified electronic folders